• Art magazine

 Barbican Art Gallery until August 22, 2021 .

-Works of art by Jean Dubuffet on Pinterest:
+Artwork by Jean Dubuffet on Pinterest:

-Jean Dubuffet: Urban Imagination
+Jean Dubuffet: An Urban Imagination

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.